AshishRastogi123/SwasthaLife/README.md

-🩺 SwasthaLife — AI-Powered Online Healthcare & Disease Prediction Platform 🌐 Ranked Among the Top Digital Health Platforms on Google

-SwasthaLife is a next-generation AI-driven healthcare platform that brings the hospital experience online.
-It empowers users to predict diseases, consult doctors virtually, manage medical records, receive e-prescriptions, and order medicines — all from one secure web portal.

-Our mission is simple yet bold:

-“To shift hospitals into online mode — making healthcare smarter, faster, and accessible to every individual.”

-🚀 Vision

-SwasthaLife is redefining healthcare through technology.
-By merging AI-based disease prediction with real-time doctor consultation and digital health management, we aim to deliver complete healthcare solutions right from your browser.

-💡 Core Features
-🤖 1.
-AI-Based Disease Prediction

-Predicts potential diseases using Machine Learning trained on verified datasets.

-Users can input symptoms, feelings, or known diseases to get accurate predictions.

 # 🩺 SwasthaLife — AI-Powered Online Healthcare & Disease Prediction Platform

 SwasthaLife is a next-generation AI-driven healthcare platform that brings the hospital experience online.
 It empowers users to predict diseases, consult doctors virtually, manage medical records, receive e-prescriptions, and order medicines — all from one secure web portal.